Azure/data-api-builder/docs/getting-started/getting-started.md

 ## Prerequisites

+### .NET 6.0
+Make sure you have .NET 6.0 SDK installed on your machine: https://dotnet.microsoft.com/en-us/download/dotnet/6.0.

+### Azure Database

 As the Data API builder for Azure Databases generate REST and GraphQL endpoints for database objects, you need to have a database ready to be used.
 You can choose either a relational or non-relational database.
+The getting started guide document the process to have Data API builder set up for:
+- Azure SQL Database
+- Azure Cosmos DB

+### Git

-Please note that familiarity with Git commands and concept is assumed throughout all the tutorial.
+Please note that familiarity with Git commands, tools and concept is assumed throughout all the tutorial.

 ## Clone the Data API builder for Azure Databases engine